Mental Health Facilities Rome, GA

 Willowbrooke At Floyd

 Willowbrooke At Floyd is a mental health treatment center in Rome, GA, located at 306 Shorter Avenue Nw, 30165 zip code area.
-Willowbrooke At Floyd provides partial hospitalization/day treatment and hospital inpatient treatment.
-Willowbrooke At Floyd offers individual psychotherapy, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
-Willowbrooke At Floyd also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Willowbrooke At Floyd provides hospital inpatient treatment and partial hospitalization/day treatment.
+Willowbrooke At Floyd offers individual psychotherapy, couples/family therapy and trauma therapy to young adults, seniors 65 or older and adults.
+Willowbrooke At Floyd also supports people with serious mental illness and people requiring dual diagnosis treatment.
 Additional services at Willowbrooke At Floyd consist of suicide prevention services and case management.

 Murphy/harpst Childrens Centers Inc - 16.5 miles from Rome, GA

 Murphy/harpst Childrens Centers Inc is a mental health clinic in Cedartown, Georgia, located at 740 Fletcher Street, 30125.
-Murphy/harpst Childrens Centers Inc offers telemedicine/telehealth and outpatient treatment.
-Murphy/harpst Childrens Centers Inc provides couples/family therapy, behavior modification and dialectical behavior therapy to young adults and children / adolescents.
+Murphy/harpst Childrens Centers Inc offers outpatient treatment and telemedicine/telehealth.
+Murphy/harpst Childrens Centers Inc provides dialectical behavior therapy, couples/family therapy and activity therapy to young adults and children / adolescents.
 Murphy/harpst Childrens Centers Inc also supports people requiring dual diagnosis treatment, transitional age young adults and children/adolescents with serious emotional disturbance.
-Some other services provided by Murphy/harpst Childrens Centers Inc include suicide prevention services, education services and psychosocial rehabilitation services.
+Some other services provided by Murphy/harpst Childrens Centers Inc include suicide prevention services, psychosocial rehabilitation services and family psychoeducation.

 Cartersville Comprehensive Treatment Center - 22.3 miles from Rome, GA

 Cartersville Comprehensive Treatment Center is a mental health facility in Cartersville, GA, located at 218 Stonewall Street, in the 30120 zip code.
 Cartersville Comprehensive Treatment Center provides outpatient treatment.
-Cartersville Comprehensive Treatment Center provides individual psychotherapy, group therapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
+Cartersville Comprehensive Treatment Center provides individual psychotherapy, cognitive behavioral therapy and group therapy to seniors 65 or older, adults and young adults.
 Some other services available at Cartersville Comprehensive Treatment Center include court-ordered outpatient treatment.

 Cherokee Etowah Dekalb Cmhc Cherokee County Office - 28.4 miles from Rome, GA

 Cherokee Etowah Dekalb Cmhc Cherokee County Office is one of mental health facilities in Centre, Alabama, located at 200 Dean Buttram Senior Avenue, 35960 zip code.
 Cherokee Etowah Dekalb Cmhc Cherokee County Office provides telemedicine/telehealth and outpatient treatment.
-Cherokee Etowah Dekalb Cmhc Cherokee County Office provides integrated dual diagnosis disorder treatment, group therapy and behavior modification to children / adolescents, seniors 65 or older and young adults.
+Cherokee Etowah Dekalb Cmhc Cherokee County Office provides group therapy, behavior modification and individual psychotherapy to seniors 65 or older, children / adolescents and young adults.
 Cherokee Etowah Dekalb Cmhc Cherokee County Office also supports people requiring dual diagnosis treatment, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services provided at Cherokee Etowah Dekalb Cmhc Cherokee County Office include case management, family psychoeducation and court-ordered outpatient treatment.
+Additional services provided at Cherokee Etowah Dekalb Cmhc Cherokee County Office include mentoring/peer support/consumer-run services, case management and court-ordered outpatient treatment.

 Cherokee Etowah Dekalb Cmhc White/parker Home Specialized - 28.5 miles from Rome, GA

 Cherokee Etowah Dekalb Cmhc White/parker Home Specialized is a mental health clinic in Centre, AL, located at 901 Edith Street, 35960 zip code area.
-Cherokee Etowah Dekalb Cmhc White/parker Home Specialized provides telemedicine/telehealth and residential treatment.
-Cherokee Etowah Dekalb Cmhc White/parker Home Specialized offers integrated dual diagnosis disorder treatment, group therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
-Cherokee Etowah Dekalb Cmhc White/parker Home Specialized also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services offered at Cherokee Etowah Dekalb Cmhc White/parker Home Specialized include case management, vocational rehabilitation services and housing services.
+Cherokee Etowah Dekalb Cmhc White/parker Home Specialized provides residential treatment and telemedicine/telehealth.
+Cherokee Etowah Dekalb Cmhc White/parker Home Specialized offers psychotropic medication, integrated dual diagnosis disorder treatment and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Cherokee Etowah Dekalb Cmhc White/parker Home Specialized also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services offered at Cherokee Etowah Dekalb Cmhc White/parker Home Specialized include housing services, education services and psychosocial rehabilitation services.

 Health Connect America - 28.8 miles from Rome, GA

 Health Connect America is a mental health treatment clinic in Dallas, Georgia, located at 168 North Johnston Street, Suite 304, in the 30132 zip code.
-Health Connect America provides outpatient treatment and telemedicine/telehealth.
-Health Connect America provides behavior modification, cognitive behavioral therapy and trauma therapy to children / adolescents.
-Health Connect America also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with PTSD.
-Additional services provided by Health Connect America consist of court-ordered outpatient treatment, case management and therapeutic foster care.
+Health Connect America provides telemedicine/telehealth and outpatient treatment.
+Health Connect America provides behavior modification, individual psychotherapy and psychotropic medication to children / adolescents.
+Health Connect America also supports people requiring dual diagnosis treatment, people with trauma and people with PTSD.
+Additional services provided by Health Connect America consist of case management, court-ordered outpatient treatment and therapeutic foster care.

 Lookout Mountain Community Services - 32.6 miles from Rome, GA

 Lookout Mountain Community Services is a mental health facility in La Fayette, GA, located at 501 Mize Street, 30728 zip code area.
 Lookout Mountain Community Services provides outpatient treatment and telemedicine/telehealth.
-Lookout Mountain Community Services provides psychotropic medication, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and children / adolescents.
+Lookout Mountain Community Services provides dialectical behavior therapy, cognitive behavioral therapy and individual psychotherapy to adults, children / adolescents and young adults.
 Additional services offered by Lookout Mountain Community Services consist of court-ordered outpatient treatment.

 Cherokee Etowah Dekalb Cmhc Dekalb County Office - 34.2 miles from Rome, GA

 Cherokee Etowah Dekalb Cmhc Dekalb County Office is a mental health treatment center in Fort Payne, Alabama, located at 301 14th Street Nw, part of the 35967 zip code.
-Cherokee Etowah Dekalb Cmhc Dekalb County Office provides telemedicine/telehealth and outpatient treatment.
-Cherokee Etowah Dekalb Cmhc Dekalb County Office also offers dialectical behavior therapy, psychotropic medication and group therapy to seniors 65 or older, young adults and children / adolescents.
+Cherokee Etowah Dekalb Cmhc Dekalb County Office provides outpatient treatment and telemedicine/telehealth.
+Cherokee Etowah Dekalb Cmhc Dekalb County Office also offers dialectical behavior therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
 Cherokee Etowah Dekalb Cmhc Dekalb County Office supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Cherokee Etowah Dekalb Cmhc Dekalb County Office also provides suicide prevention services, intensive case management and court-ordered outpatient treatment.
+Cherokee Etowah Dekalb Cmhc Dekalb County Office also provides suicide prevention services, case management and supported employment.

 Haralson Behavioral Health Services - 35.5 miles from Rome, GA

 Haralson Behavioral Health Services is a mental health clinic in Bremen, GA, located at 1449 Temple Road, in the 30110 zip code.
 Haralson Behavioral Health Services provides outpatient treatment.
-Haralson Behavioral Health Services offers activity therapy, individual psychotherapy and couples/family therapy to children / adolescents, adults and seniors 65 or older.
-Haralson Behavioral Health Services also supports people with trauma, clients referred from the court/judicial system and people with serious mental illness.
-More services at Haralson Behavioral Health Services include suicide prevention services, education services and diet and exercise counseling.
+Haralson Behavioral Health Services offers activity therapy, trauma therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Haralson Behavioral Health Services also supports people with serious mental illness, people with PTSD and people with trauma.
+More services at Haralson Behavioral Health Services include case management, court-ordered outpatient treatment and diet and exercise counseling.

 Dekalb Regional Medical Center - 35.9 miles from Rome, GA

 Dekalb Regional Medical Center is a mental health center in Fort Payne, Alabama, located at 200 Medical Center Drive Sw, 35968 zip code.
 Dekalb Regional Medical Center provides telemedicine/telehealth and hospital inpatient treatment.
-Dekalb Regional Medical Center offers trauma therapy, psychotropic medication and individual psychotherapy to seniors 65 or older and adults.
-Dekalb Regional Medical Center also supports veterans, people with Alzheimer's or dementia and seniors or older adults.
-More services available at Dekalb Regional Medical Center include education services, integrated primary care services and illness management and recovery.
+Dekalb Regional Medical Center offers behavior modification, trauma therapy and group therapy to seniors 65 or older and adults.
+Dekalb Regional Medical Center also supports seniors or older adults, veterans and people with Alzheimer's or dementia.
+More services available at Dekalb Regional Medical Center include integrated primary care services, intensive case management and family psychoeducation.

 Devereux Advanced Behavioral Health - 36.6 miles from Rome, GA

 Devereux Advanced Behavioral Health is a mental health treatment center in Kennesaw, GA, located at 1291 Stanley Road Nw, 30152 zip code area.
 Devereux Advanced Behavioral Health provides residential treatment.
-Devereux Advanced Behavioral Health offers individual psychotherapy, activity therapy and dialectical behavior therapy to children / adolescents.
-Devereux Advanced Behavioral Health also supports people with trauma and people requiring dual diagnosis treatment.
-Additional services at Devereux Advanced Behavioral Health consist of case management, family psychoeducation and education services.
+Devereux Advanced Behavioral Health offers cognitive behavioral therapy, couples/family therapy and psychotropic medication to children / adolescents.
+Devereux Advanced Behavioral Health also supports people requiring dual diagnosis treatment and people with trauma.
+Additional services at Devereux Advanced Behavioral Health consist of family psychoeducation, education services and case management.

 Family And Children First Llc - 36.8 miles from Rome, GA

 Family And Children First Llc is a mental health clinic in Dalton, Georgia, located at 1414 Dug Gap Road, 30720.
 Family And Children First Llc offers outpatient treatment and telemedicine/telehealth.
-Family And Children First Llc provides cognitive behavioral therapy, psychotropic medication and group therapy to adults, seniors 65 or older and children / adolescents.
-Some other services provided by Family And Children First Llc include family psychoeducation, integrated primary care services and case management.
+Family And Children First Llc provides behavior modification, cognitive behavioral therapy and individual psychotherapy to adults, seniors 65 or older and children / adolescents.
+Some other services provided by Family And Children First Llc include court-ordered outpatient treatment, suicide prevention services and integrated primary care services.

 Tanner Medical Center Willowbrooke At Tanner - 37.1 miles from Rome, GA

 Tanner Medical Center Willowbrooke At Tanner is a mental health facility in Villa Rica, GA, located at 20 Herrell Road, in the 30180 zip code.
-Tanner Medical Center Willowbrooke At Tanner provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
-Tanner Medical Center Willowbrooke At Tanner provides behavior modification, group therapy and psychotropic medication to adults, seniors 65 or older and young adults.
-Tanner Medical Center Willowbrooke At Tanner also supports seniors or older adults, people requiring dual diagnosis treatment and people with PTSD.
-Some other services available at Tanner Medical Center Willowbrooke At Tanner include suicide prevention services, case management and psychosocial rehabilitation services.
+Tanner Medical Center Willowbrooke At Tanner provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Tanner Medical Center Willowbrooke At Tanner provides integrated dual diagnosis disorder treatment, group therapy and individual psychotherapy to adults, young adults and children / adolescents.
+Tanner Medical Center Willowbrooke At Tanner also supports seniors or older adults, people requiring dual diagnosis treatment and LGBT.
+Some other services available at Tanner Medical Center Willowbrooke At Tanner include suicide prevention services, psychosocial rehabilitation services and case management.

 Hamilton Medical Center Westcott Behavioral Health - 39.3 miles from Rome, GA

 Hamilton Medical Center Westcott Behavioral Health is one of mental health facilities in Dalton, Georgia, located at 1200 Memorial Drive, 30720 zip code.
-Hamilton Medical Center Westcott Behavioral Health provides outpatient treatment and hospital inpatient treatment.
-Hamilton Medical Center Westcott Behavioral Health provides group therapy, cognitive behavioral therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
-Hamilton Medical Center Westcott Behavioral Health also supports seniors or older adults, people with trauma and people requiring dual diagnosis treatment.
+Hamilton Medical Center Westcott Behavioral Health provides hospital inpatient treatment and outpatient treatment.
+Hamilton Medical Center Westcott Behavioral Health provides individual psychotherapy, psychotropic medication and group therapy to young adults, adults and seniors 65 or older.
+Hamilton Medical Center Westcott Behavioral Health also supports people with PTSD, people requiring dual diagnosis treatment and seniors or older adults.
 Additional services provided at Hamilton Medical Center Westcott Behavioral Health include case management.

 Cobb/douglas Community Service Board Cobb Outpatient Services - 40.6 miles from Rome, GA

 Cobb/douglas Community Service Board Cobb Outpatient Services is a mental health clinic in Marietta, GA, located at 1650 County Services Parkway, 30008 zip code area.
 Cobb/douglas Community Service Board Cobb Outpatient Services provides outpatient treatment.
-Cobb/douglas Community Service Board Cobb Outpatient Services offers integrated dual diagnosis disorder treatment, psychotropic medication and group therapy to adults, young adults and seniors 65 or older.
+Cobb/douglas Community Service Board Cobb Outpatient Services offers group therapy, trauma therapy and psychotropic medication to seniors 65 or older, adults and young adults.
 Cobb/douglas Community Service Board Cobb Outpatient Services also supports people with trauma.
-Additional services offered at Cobb/douglas Community Service Board Cobb Outpatient Services include supported employment, case management and court-ordered outpatient treatment.
+Additional services offered at Cobb/douglas Community Service Board Cobb Outpatient Services include supported employment, intensive case management and court-ordered outpatient treatment.

 Frequently Asked Questions About Mental Health Treatment in Rome, GA